-The club recognises that it can be deeply upsetting when a child or young person discloses that they have suffered abuse.
+The club recognises that it can be deeply upsetting when an adult at risk, child or young person discloses that they have suffered abuse.
 The club has support structures in place to help employees who have received a disclosure or who are being asked to participate in an investigation into poor practice or abuse.
 If you need further advice regarding this contact the HR Team and or Head of Safeguarding.